BioMediaLab/synapse/README.md

 #### Start up the servers

-In the synapse directory, run
+In the `/synapse` directory, run

 ```sh
 yarn dev
 ```

-Now Synapse web layer will be running on localhost:3000, with the backend on localhost:4000
+Now Synapse web layer will be running on `localhost:3000`, with the backend on `localhost:4000`

 # Technology Used